flagbee/sms/README.md

 light rtp/rtsp server

-1. this streaming server module has tested with VLC media player and live555 example code.
+1. this streaming server module has been tested with VLC media player and live555 example code.
-2. test.c has NOT tested enough.
+2. The module lib has been test enough but test.c has NOT tested yet.

 ## build